steveiliop56/tinyauth/README.md

 You can find documentation and guides on all of the available configuration of Tinyauth in the [website](https://tinyauth.app).

+If you whish to contribute to the documentation head over to the [repositoy](https://github.com/steveiliop56/tinyauth-docs).

 ## Discord

 Tinyauth has a [discord](https://discord.gg/eHzVaCzRRd) server.
 Feel free to hop in to chat about self-hosting, homelabs and of course Tinyauth.
 See you there!